bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/nginx/index.rst

 NGINX
 =====

-This is how the configuration for NGINX as reverse proxy in front of Axon Ivy Engine can look like:
+This is how the configuration for NGINX as reverse proxy in front of |ivy-engine|
+can look like:

 * All HTTP traffic is redirected to HTTPS
 * Only the application `demo-portal` is available over the reverse proxy